ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 #### 7. _nimble-rich-text-mention-list-box_:

-This component extends FAST's `list-box` to inherit the essential mouse and keyboard interactions required within the dropdown list.
-Within the default slot, it gets
+This component has FAST's `list-box` in its template to inherit the essential mouse and keyboard interactions required within the dropdown list.
+To use the list box, a component named `nimble-list-box` will be created with just the styling changed from [FAST List Box](https://github.com/microsoft/fast/tree/master/packages/web-components/fast-foundation/src/listbox) to match the nimble theme.
-`nimble-list-option` elements to populate the list with the provided options.
+Within its default slot, it gets `nimble-list-option` elements which is used to populate the list with the provided options.

-This component is responsible for updating the options property when the list of options is filtered by the parent component, which in this context is the
+This component is responsible for updating the options property by filtering the list of options provided by the parent component, which in this context is the
 `nimble-rich-text-editor`.
 When the options are updated, the component internally handles setting the selected index values within the list-box.
 To facilitate keyboard interactions, a public method called `keyDownHandler()` is provided in `nimble-rich-text-mention-list-box`.
 This method is invoked in the
 `onKeyDown()` function in the Tiptap configuration, as described in the [configuration on Tiptap](#1-configurations-on-tiptap) section.
 The `keyDownHandler()` method takes the keyboard event as input and performs necessary operations, such as responding to up and down arrow key presses to decrement or increment the selected index value for each option, and handling `Enter` key presses for option selection, and so on.

-A click handler is attached to the `list-box`, and it emits the selected option data to the parent component.
+A click handler is attached to the `nimble-list-box`, and it emits the selected option data to the parent component.
 The parent component then invokes the `mention.command` from Tiptap to render the mention node based on the selected option data.

+Both the click and key down handlers will emit a `change` event which is to be listened by the parent element to render the mention node based on selection in the editor.

 ### Angular integration